ahampriyanshu/blog-v1/_posts/2021-08-17-mutual-fund-kitna-sahi-hai.md

 ---
 title: "Mutual fund kitna sahi hai"
 author: Priyanshu Tiwari
-excerpt: "With the average return of 15-18%, should one choose Mutual Funds over FD(or even stocks)"
+excerpt: "With the average return of 15-18%, should one choose Mutual Funds over FD"
 categories:
   - Finance
 tags: